SamuelVanie/cobol-ts-mode/README.md

 # cobol-ts-mode

-> **⚠️ ARCHIVED**: This project is no longer maintained.
-The tree-sitter implementation for COBOL that this mode relies on is not reliable enough for production use.
-Development has been discontinued.
+> **⚠️ DISCLAIMER**: This project is a work in progress.
+The tree-sitter implementation for COBOL that this mode relies on has a few limitation that make it really difficult to built reliable indentation system.
+Development is incremental.
+Report any issue you're facing.

 A tree-sitter major mode for COBOL in Emacs with full syntax highlighting, indentation, and navigation support.